Leveraging Latent Features for Local Explanations: Experiments

-For ISIC Lesions, we explain a 7-class classifier trained on a Resnet9 architecture (classes such as melanoma, nevus, etc.).
-As with CelebA, we train a VAE to generate realistic images for PNs.
-However, this data does not have annotated features as in CelebA, so we learn the features using disentanglement following a recent variant of VAE called DIP-VAE \cite{dipvae} (see Supplement for more details).
+The International Skin Imaging Collaboration (ISIC) Archive (\url{https://challenge2018.isic-archive.com/}) consists of dermoscopic (photographic technique for removing surface reflections) images of skin lesions \cite{isic1,isic2} that fall into one of seven categories.\eat{ Descriptions of seven different types of lesions can be found in the Supplement.} For ISIC Lesions, we explain a 7-class classifier trained on a Resnet9 architecture (classes such as melanoma, nevus, etc.).
+We train a VAE to generate realistic images for PNs.
+This data does not have annotated features as in the following example with CelebA, so we learn features using disentanglement following a recent variant of VAE called DIP-VAE \cite{dipvae}\eat{(see Supplement for more details)}.
 We can then use these disentangled latent features in lieu of the ground truth attributes.
 Based on what might be relevant to the categories of skin lesions, we use ten dimensions from the latent code as attributes, corresponding to size, roundness, darkness, and border definition.
-Figure \ref{fig:disentangled_features} visualizes features corresponding to increasing size and shape change from circular to oval as the features increase.
-A visualization of all disentangled features, ISIC Lesions and Fashion-MNIST, can be found in the Supplement.
+Figure \ref{fig:disentangled_features} visualizes two features corresponding to increasing size and shape changing from circular to oval as the features increase. \eat{A visualization of all disentangled features, including for Fashion-MNIST, can be found in the Supplement.}